MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 Ensure the following before you start:

-- **Planning**: [Read about](https://technet.microsoft.com/windows-server-docs/networking/sdn/plan/plan-a-software-defined-network-infrastructure)planning an SDN, and review the planning topology in this document.
+- **Planning**: [Read about](https://technet.microsoft.com/windows-server-docs/networking/sdn/plan/plan-a-software-defined-network-infrastructure) planning a software defined network, and review the planning topology in this document.
 The diagram shows a sample 4-node setup.
-The setup is highly available with Three Network Controller nodes (VM), and Three SLB/MUX nodes.
+The setup is highly available with Three network controller nodes (VM), and Three SLB/MUX nodes.
 It shows Two tenants with one virtual network broken into Two virtual subnets to simulate a web tier and a database tier.
 Both the infrastructure and tenant virtual machines can be redistributed across any physical host.
-- **Network Controller**: You should deploy the network controller before you deploy the RAS gateway.
+- **Network controller**: You should deploy the network controller before you deploy the RAS gateway.
 - **SLB**: To ensure that dependencies are handled correctly, you should also deploy the SLB before setting up the gateway.
 If an SLB and a gateway is configured, you can use and validate an IPsec connection.
-- **Service Template**: VMM uses a service template to automate GW deployment.
+- **Service template**: VMM uses a service template to automate GW deployment.
 Service templates support multi-node deployment on generation 1 and generation 2 VMs.

 ## Deployment steps

-To set up an RAS gateway you do the following:
+To set up a RAS gateway you do the following:

 1. **Download the service template**: Download the service template that you need to deploy the GW.
-2. **Create the VIP Logical network**: Create a GRE VIP logical network.
+2. **Create the VIP logical network**: Create a GRE VIP logical network.
 It needs an IP address pool for private VIPs, and to assign VIPs to GRE endpoints.
 The network exists to defines VIPs that are assigned to gateway VMs running on the SDN fabric for a site-to-site GRE connection.
-2. **Import the Service Template**: Import the RAS gateway service template.
+2. **Import the service template**: Import the RAS gateway service template.
-3. **Deploy the Gateway**: Deploy a gateway service instance, and configure its properties.
+3. **Deploy the gateway**: Deploy a gateway service instance, and configure its properties.
 4. **Validate the deployment**: Configure site-to-site GRE, IPSec, or L3, and validate the deployment.